 - Forcing a healthcare facility to change how it works

 - Compensation for your pain and suffering.

 If you want anything other than compensation, you should consider making a formal complaint.
-Under the NHS constitution, you have the right to make a complaint and to have it thoroughly investigated.
+Under the NHS constitution, you have the right to make a complaint and to seek a full investigation.
 If the complaint is upheld, it may result in the apology or change in practice that you seek.